python-sdbus/python-sdbus/docs/asyncio_api.rst

         to remove the object from D-Bus or ``.stop()`` method of the handle can be called to remove object from D-Bus.

+        Returns a handle that can be used to remove object from D-Bus by either using it as a context manager or by calling ``.stop()`` method of the handle.

         .. code-block:: python

             with dbus_object.export_to_dbus("/"):